What kind of work are you looking for? Is Showcase Victoria for me?

 Follow this link to explore the Showcase Victoria 2018 Production Profiles.
-Reading what people have written in the past can be really useful.
+Checking out how other producers talk about their work can be really useful.

 How many applications do you receive?

-The average over the past three years has been approximately 150 applications.
-In 2019 there will be around 40 places available.
+The average over the past three years has been approximately 140 applications.
+In 2019 there will be around 40 places available on the program.